pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

     :linenos:
     :emphasize-lines: 16, 19, 24

-Try running the program, and make sure you get a window with a different colored background.
+Try running the program.
+If everything is correct, you should get a window with a colored background.

 .. image:: clear_screen.png